zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/_index.md

 #### Stitch provisioning

 A new user in Stitch should by default be added to the `General` role.
 This role gives sufficient access to Stitch to create new, change existing and troubleshoot running extractions.
+Stitch provisioning is a two-step process.
+First, the IT operations team adds the team member to the app.stitch Okta group by feeling the Access Request.
+The second step involves adding the user's email to the Stitch application.

 ## Google Data Studio